sitandr/typst-examples-book/src/basics/tutorial/functions.md

 ```

 ## Content

+Now we should probably try writing our own functions

 ```typ
 The most "universal" type in Typst language is *content*.
 Everything you write in the document becomes content.